rahulm/neural-pruning-k-medoids/README.md

-# neural-pruning-facility-location
+# neural-pruning-k-medoids
-Neural Pruning with Facility Location, built on the [CRAIG](http://proceedings.mlr.press/v119/mirzasoleiman20a.html) [algorithm](https://github.com/baharanm/craig).
+Neural Pruning with K-Medoids, built on the [CRAIG](http://proceedings.mlr.press/v119/mirzasoleiman20a.html) [algorithm](https://github.com/baharanm/craig).

 Paper to be included.